Laugavegur Hiking Trail in Iceland | Online Guide

 The Álftavatn Restaurant is open daily from 11:30-23:00 and serves lunch, dinner, snacks and drinks at the bar.

-The next restaurant is the Lava Grill and Bar, located at the Volcano Huts in Þórsmörk at the end of the trail.
-It is open between 8:00 and 23:00 and offers breakfast, lunch, dinners, lunch packs, coffee & tea, snacks, soft drinks, and alcoholic drinks at the bar.
+The next restaurant is the Lava Grill and Bar at the Volcano Huts in Þórsmörk at the trail's end.
+It is open between 8:00 and 23:00 and offers breakfast, lunch, dinner, lunch packs, coffee & tea, snacks, soft drinks, and alcoholic drinks at the bar.

 Hikers will have to carry their food along the way.

 Cold running water is available at all stops.
-Any water in rivers, streams, pools and snowmelt is good for drinking.
-Even though the water carries a little bit of silt or soil it is safe to drink.
+Any water in rivers, streams, pools, and snowmelt is suitable for drinking, even though it is grey or brown from carrying a little bit of silt or soil with glacier water.

 When to go